dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/pip.rst

 The file contains the equivalent versions of the packages in the :ref:`pip-installing` section.
-It is easier to do the installations with the help of a ``requirements.txt`` file when there are too many packages to install at the same time, as it helps us to not do the installations with a single command on the same line, or to not run the installation command multiple times.
+It is easier to do the installations with the help of a ``requirements.txt`` file when there are too many packages to install simultaneously, as it helps us to not do the installations with a single command on the same line or not to run the installation command multiple times.

 To install using ``requirements.txt``, use the ``-r`` flag: